PostgREST/postgrest/api.rst

 Full-Text Search
 ~~~~~~~~~~~~~~~~

 The :code:`fts` filter mentioned above has a number of options to support flexible textual queries, namely the choice of plain vs phrase search and the language used for stemming.
-Suppose that :code:`tsearch` is a table with column :code:`ts_vector`, unsurprisingly of type `tsvector <https://www.postgresql.org/docs/current/static/datatype-textsearch.html>`_.
+Suppose that :code:`tsearch` is a table with column :code:`my_tsv`, of type `tsvector <https://www.postgresql.org/docs/current/static/datatype-textsearch.html>`_.
 The follow examples illustrate the possibilities.

 .. code-block:: http

   # Use language in fts query
-  GET /tsearch?ts_vector=french.fts.amusant
+  GET /tsearch?my_tsv=fts(french).amusant

   # Use plainto_tsquery and phraseto_tsquery
-  GET /tsearch?ts_vector=plain.fts.The%20Fat%20Cats
+  GET /tsearch?my_tsv=plfts.The%20Fat%20Cats
-  GET /tsearch?ts_vector=phrase.fts.The%20Fat%20Rats
+  GET /tsearch?my_tsv=phfts.The%20Fat%20Rats

   # Combine both
-  GET /tsearch?ts_vector=phrase.english.fts.The%20Fat%20Cats
+  GET /tsearch?my_tsv=phfts(english).The%20Fat%20Cats

   # "not" also working
-  GET /tsearch?ts_vector=not.phrase.english.fts.The%20Fat%20Cats
+  GET /tsearch?my_tsv=not.phfts(english).The%20Fat%20Cats

 Using phrase search mode requires PostgreSQL of version at least 9.6 and will raise an error in earlier versions of the database.